WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 git remote add origin https://github.com/<user>/<repo>.git
 ```

-If you are working alone on this project & only wanted to have a remote for backup, you are set
+If you are working alone on this project and you only wanted to have a remote for backup, you are set.

-If you don't want to grant others write access to the project & only accept contributions through pull requests, you are also set
+If you don't want to grant others write access to the project, and you only accept contributions through pull requests, you are also set.

-If you want to grant your collaborators write access to the project however, you need to add them to it
+If you want to grant your collaborators write access to the project however, you need to add them to it.

 #### Invite collaborators

-- Go to your GitHub project page
+- Go to your GitHub project page.

-- Click on the `Settings` tab
+- Click on the `Settings` tab.

-- Click on the `Manage access` section on the left-hand side (you will be prompted for your GitHub password)
+- Click on the `Manage access` section on the left-hand side (you will be prompted for your GitHub password).

-- Click on the `Invite a collaborator` green button
+- Click on the `Invite a collaborator` green button.

-- Invite your collaborators with one of their GitHub user name, their email address, or their full name
+- Invite your collaborators with one of their GitHub user name, their email address, or their full name.

 ### (2) Write access to project

 #### Clone project

-`cd` to location where you want your local copy, then
+`cd` to location where you want your local copy, then:

 ```sh
 git clone <remote-address> <local-name>
 ```

-This sets the project as a remote to your new local copy & that remote is automatically called `origin`
+This sets the project as a remote to your new local copy and that remote is automatically called `origin`.

-Without `<local-name>`, the repo will have the name of the last part of the remote address
+Without `<local-name>`, the repo will have the name of the last part of the remote address.

 ### (3) No write access to project

 #### Collaborate without write access

-1. Fork the project
+1. Fork the project.

-2. Clone your fork on your machine
+2. Clone your fork on your machine.

-3. Add the initial project as a second remote & call it `upstream`
+3. Add the initial project as a second remote & call it `upstream`.

 ## Working with remotes